 Fergus Area College Foundation is honored to sponsor the annual Bigwood Lecture.
 Funded through an endowment by Otter Tail Power Company in 1991, the Lecture honors the late Bob Bigwood, who served as Otter Tail Power president and chairman of the board.
 Bigwood's leadership in civic affairs, at Otter Tail Power and at M State - Fergus Falls as a founder of both the College and Fergus Area College Foundation sets the standard for the Lecture's continuing recognition of engaged leaders and citizen participation.

-The public is invited to the 22nd annual Bigwood Lecture featuring Michael J. Strand as guest lecturer.
-Strand is an associate professor/department head of Visual Arts at North Dakota State University.
+Fergus Area College Foundation was pleased to introduce Michael J. Strand to the community on April 3.
+As guest speaker for the 22nd annual Bigwood Lecture, Strand challenged attendees to look for connections between art and the everyday of our lives.
+Strand, an associate professor/department head of Visual Arts at North Dakota State University, is an internationally known speaker and artist.
 His mission is to build community through art, craft and design by making objects that extend beyond the walls of the museum or the confines of a gallery.